Ashley Alexiss Suns Her Buns In Paradise Wearing Tiny Red Bikini Bottoms

 While the model will not be able to take her 1.8 million Instagram followers on the trip to the exotic location, she can transport them there when she shares pictures of her escapades in the region.
 No doubt, many of Alexiss’s fans plan to keep an eye out for some thrilling new posts from her in the coming days as she enjoys some fun in the sun.

-Earlier today, in her Instagram story, the Sports Illustrated Swimsuit Issue model shared some clips of her dog Lillian.
+Earlier today, in her Instagram story, the Sports Illustrated: Swimsuit Edition model shared some clips of her dog, Lillian.
 The pooch and Alexiss’s husband, Travis Yohe, napped together while she took a short video of the occasion writing, “the cutest thing you’ll see today” on top of the clip.
 The two loves of her life appeared to be tuckered out from a long day of entertainment.

 For Labor Day, Alexiss promoted her own brand with a sale, and a stunning nautical bikini, according to The Inquisitr.
-In the sexy pose, the model pulled down the center of her halter style bikini top playfully, and the caption gave followers all the details about the stunning swimsuit in case they wanted to make a purchase.
-The brand is based on the concept that beauty is not a size, and it offers premium swimwear in sizes XS through 3X along with a few t-shirts and hoodies featuring her slogan.
+In the sexy pose, the model pulled down the center of her halter-style bikini top playfully, and the caption gave followers all the details about the stunning swimsuit in case they wanted to make a purchase.
+The brand is based on the concept that beauty is not a size, and it offers premium swimwear in sizes XS through 3XL along with a few T-shirts and hoodies featuring her slogan.

 It looks like fans of the curvaceous model will get a treat next week as Alexiss shares pieces of her trip on the popular social media platform.